 See also Annual Report.

 Under the Limited Partnerships Act 2008, the General Partner (GP) is the person is responsible for the day-to-day management of the Limited Partnership and its business.
-This management responsibility has been contracted out by the General Partner to Forest Enterprises.
+This management responsibility has been contracted out by the GP to Forest Enterprises Limited as the Investment Manager.
 However, limited partners retain control by holding shares in the General Partner and voting on resolutions as GP shareholders on key decisions affecting the investment.

 Improving the growth performance, wood quality and other aspects of trees through breeding.